Levurmion/ICAC-Scoresheet/README.md

     <tr>
       <td>frontend</td>
       <td>NextJS (React)</td>
-      <td>Vercel/AWS</td>
+      <td>AWS ECS on Fargate/EC2</td>
     </tr>
     <tr>
       <td>reverse proxy</td>
       <td>NGINX</td>
-      <td>AWS</td>
+      <td>AWS ELB in production</td>
     </tr>
   </tbody>
 </table>

-The exact host/technologies used for each service are subject to change according to any challenges encountered through the course of development.
+The exact host/technologies used for each service are subject to change according to any challenges encountered throughout the course of development.

 ## Setting Up A Local Dev Environment